 The Classical STC Process

-The primary process for securing FAA STC is for the applicant to follow the FAA required STC process, working with the applicant’s local FAA Aircraft Certification Office (ACO).
-Working in coordination with Designated Engineering Representatives (DERs) and the local ACO, the process timeline is determined by the FAA process and, ultimately, by the ACO workload.
+The primary process for securing FAA STC is for the applicant to follow the FAA required STC process, working with the applicant’s local FAA Certification Branch.
+Working in coordination with Designated Engineering Representatives (DERs) and the Certification Branch, the process timeline is determined by the FAA process and, ultimately, by the Certification Branch workload.

 - Design approval and certificate management

 - Addressing matters of continued operational safety (COS)

 - Designated Engineering Representatives oversight

 The FAA response time can be driven by “within 30 day and 45 day” statutory requirements and policy guidelines, with 45 days or more being experienced depending on the applicable Certification Branch.
 The actual time is dependent upon office and personnel workload.
 Airlines, major airframe manufacturers and other higher priority projects can often take precedence over STC and other lower priority projects.
 Often, Certification Branch schedules include a disclaimer “if no COS activities take priority.”

 The alternative process is to utilize an FAA STC process associated with an Organization Designation Authorization (ODA).
 These are the only two STC processes acceptable to the FAA.